San Diego Highways

-California 94 is the Martin Luther King, Junior Freeway between downtown San Diego and Junction California 125 in La Mesa.
+California 94 is the Martin Luther King, Junior Freeway between downtown San Diego and California 125 in La Mesa.
 California 94 continues east as Campo Road to serve the backcountry of San Diego, connecting to the Tecate Port of Entry via California 188 and culminating its easterly journey at Interstate 8 near Boulevard.

 California 125 is eastern bypass of San Diego.
 The route for this freeway from Otay Mesa north to Santee has been identified, and sections of the route between California 54 and California 52 have already been completed.
 Controversy has prevented identification of a specific route for California 125 north of California 52, but continuing congestion on Interstate 15 has brought the concept of this freeway back to the forefront.

-California 163 is the Cabrillo Freeway between downtown San Diego and Junction Interstate 15 in Kearny Mesa.
+California 163 is the Cabrillo Freeway between downtown San Diego and Interstate 15 in Kearny Mesa.
 The four-lane freeway passes through scenic Balboa Park before assuming an eight-lane configuration in Mission Valley.
 California 163 is the primary commuter route from downtown to Interstate 15.

 California 282 connects California 75/the Coronado Bay Bridge with North Island Naval Air Station.